Overview

 This section describes some noteworthy details on how certain features are implemented.

-Some possible future components are briefly covered, and these may be released in v2.0
+Some possible future components are briefly covered, and these may be released in v2.0.

 6.1.
 Counting recipes [Done by Zain Alam]